ScatteredCarrion/mp3_downloader/README.md

 And finally you can see your client id and if you click the 'SHOW CLIENT SECRET' button you will see your client secret, ![ShowID&Secret](Images/ClientID&Secret.png)

 After you get all your Client ID, Client Secret et Redirect Uri you can easily set it like ![SetVariables](Images/SetVariables.png)

+Second Method:
+You can directly edit the cred.py file for your secret, redirect uri and client id; that you can find how to find your id and secret in previous method.